NCBI-Hackathons/Epigenomics_CWL/planning/backlog/combine_symmetric_CpGs.md

 ## LOG

-In order to do this, I will write a CWL wrapper to call `symmetric-cpgs`, a C++ program that is a part of the `methpipe` pipeline.
+In order to do this, I wrote a CWL wrapper to call `symmetric-cpgs`, a C++ program that is a part of the `methpipe` pipeline.